hyperledger/anoncreds-spec/spec/terminology.md

 ~ Further details about Hyperledger Indy's revocation process can be found [here](https://hyperledger-indy.readthedocs.io/projects/hipe/en/latest/text/0011-cred-revocation/README.html).

 [[def: SCHEMA]]
-~ A SCHEMA object is a template that defines a set of attribute (also known as names or [[ref: claims]]) which are going to be used by [[ref: issuers]] for issuance of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) within a Hyperledger Indy network.
+~ A SCHEMA object is a template that defines a set of attributes (also known as attribute names or [[ref: claims]]) which are going to be used by [[ref: issuers]] for issuance of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) within a Hyperledger Indy network.
 SCHEMAs have a name, version and can be [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/transactions.html#schema) to the ledger by any entity with proper permissions.
 SCHEMAs can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-schema) from a Hyperledger Indy Node by any client.

 ~ In Hyperledger Indy, Credentials are based on a [[ref: CRED_DEF]].
 Therefore [[ref: CRED_DEFs]] reference a Schema in order to define which attribute(names) will be used within the [[ref: CRED_DEF]].